SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

               service-plan: app-runtime
         ```

-  2. Go to the app router config file, which is located in the *app/router* folder ([*xs-app.json*](../../../tree/main-multi-tenant/app/router/xs-app.json)) and route the app router to the `poetryslams` application as default.
+  2. Go to the app router config file, which is located in the *app/router* folder ([*xs-app.json*](../../../tree/main-multi-tenant/app/router/xs-app.json)) and route the app router to the `poetryslams` application as the default.
 This will forward requests to the app router directly to the *Poetry Slams* application.
 Ensure that the file is as follows:

         ```json
         {